IBM/ansible-automation-for-lmt/README.md

    - Define `lmt_server` host connection settings, where LMT server is installed.
      - If you are running the playbook on the same host where LMT Server is located, use the default settings.
-     - If you are running the playbook on a different host than LMT Server, define `ansible_host`(hostname or ip address) and `ansible_user`(username) if it's different than the local user.
+     - If you are running the playbook on a different host than LMT Server, define host connection settings.

      Example of LMT Server located on a different host than the control node (192.168.0.11 in this example):
      ```